 Women’s History Month Teaching Resources

-March is Women’s History Month and presents a terrific opportunity to teach your kids more about the impact women have had on history.
+March is Women’s History Month and presents a terrific opportunity to teach your kids more about the impact women have on history.
 Today we’re providing a variety of online resources you can use to build educational lessons in women’s history as well as highlighting children’s books by women authors.

 The History